nutanix-japan/EraWithOracle/index.rst

 In addition to solving common infrastructure problems for hosting business critical applications, Nutanix also seeks to address many of the key pain points associated with managing databases.

 .. figure:: images/4.png
+..
+..
 Based on a 2018 IDC study of 500 North American companies with more than 1,000 employees, they estimate:
+..

-- 77% of the organizations have more than 200 database instances in their production
+.. - 77% of the organizations have more than 200 database instances in their production
-- 82% have more than 10 copies of each DB
+.. - 82% have more than 10 copies of each DB
-- 45%-60% the total storage capacity is dedicated to accommodating copy data
+.. - 45%-60% the total storage capacity is dedicated to accommodating copy data
-- 32% of database clones require daily refreshes for analytics of dev/test
+.. - 32% of database clones require daily refreshes for analytics of dev/test
-- Copy data will cost IT organizations $55.63 billion in 2020
+.. - Copy data will cost IT organizations $55.63 billion in 2020

-Maintaining the status quo leads to inefficient usage of both storage and worse, of administrator time.
+Maintaining the status quo leads to inefficient usage of both storage and administrator time.
 Meet Nutanix Era.

 .. figure:: images/5.png